 On a smaller scale, you can also enter any friendly villages, towns, or cities, all of which will have their own unique struggles to overcome and personalities to discover.
 New to Mount & Blade II: Bannerlord is a crime system, which will see certain areas of large settlements held by crime lords, giving you the opportunity to either step in and quell the activity or assume control of the racket yourself.
 You’ll also be able to enter taverns and interact with locals by either talking to them or playing board games.
+You also have the option to settle in your own Bannerlord castles, all of which are based on real historical architecture, and fully upgradeable.
 Finally, settlements also give you a place to craft weapons from various weapon pieces you’ve found and seized on your travels, from blade types to pummels.

 Mount & Blade II: Bannerlord beta